-I have seen this lesson done a few times strictly in music classes.
-I thought it would be an interesting collaborative arts integration lesson for music and visual art classes.
+I have seen this musical notation festive lesson done a few times strictly in music classes before.
+I thought it would be an interesting collaborative arts integration lesson for music and visual art classes too.

-This festive lesson combines musical notation and observational drawing skills.
+This festive lesson I am talking combines musical notation and observational drawing skills.
 Students use their knowledge of musical symbols to create a jack-o-lantern face on a pumpkin drawn using observation skills and highlighting the art element of value.
+Refer to the image below for a comprehensive overview of this lesson.

 - Pumpkins for observation